novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-123.md

 "We're planning to someday, but it feels like a big leap."

-Of course, he was trying to tie it together.
+Of course, she was carefully trying to bring up the next topic.

-Why?

-Because her father, Kim Sung-moo, had said he wanted to invest in Jungle's expansion into America.
+Her father, Kim Sung-moo, had said he wanted to invest in Jungle's expansion into America.

 However, while meeting Lee Hyun-woo, Kim Ah-young had figured out several things about him.